 We have identified past material weaknesses in our internal controls over financial reporting.
 If during the evaluation and testing of our internal controls over financial reporting, we identify one or more additional material weaknesses in future periods, we will be unable to assert that our internal controls over financial reporting are effective.
-We cannot assure you that there will not be additional material weaknesses in our internal controls over financial reporting in the future.
-Any failure to maintain effective internal controls over financial reporting could severely inhibit our ability to accurately report our financial condition or results of operations.
+We cannot assure you that there will not be additional material weaknesses in our internal controls over financial reporting are effective.
+We cannot assure you that there will not be additional material weaknesses in our internal controls over financial reporting could severely inhibit our ability to accurately report our financial condition or results of operations.
 If we are unable to conclude that our internal controls over financial reporting are effective, we could lose investor confidence in the accuracy and completeness of our financial reports, the market price of our common shares could decline, and we could be subject to sanctions or investigations by the SEC or other regulatory authorities.
 Failure to remedy any material weakness in our internal controls over financial reporting, or to implement or maintain other effective control systems required of public companies, could also negatively impact our ability to access to the capital markets.